Malaysian Herbal Monograph

 Acute toxicity

-Oral single dose acute toxicity study on female Sprague Dawley rats (aged between 8 and 12 weeks old) using aqueous extract of A. Blimbi fruits showed no toxic effect on the parameters observed, including behavior, body weight, food and water intake.
+Oral single dose acute toxicity study on female Sprague Dawley rats (aged between 8 and 12 weeks old) using aqueous extract of A. Bilimbi fruits showed no toxic effect on the parameters observed, including behavior, body weight, food and water intake.
 All rats were observed for 14 days prior to necropsy.
 No death was found throughout the study period.
 Necropsy revealed no significant abnormality.
-No -observed-adverse- effect level (NOAEL) is 2,000 mg/kg body weight [ 22 ].
+No -observed-adverse- effect level (NOAEL) is not more than 2,000 mg/kg body weight [ 22 ].

 Others (Adverse reaction, contraindication, side effect, warning, precaution)